Fun for all ages 🙂

 Worldwide ongoing pollution of water proves that among the Homo-Sapiens species, conscious awareness is too low related to:

-(A) the fact that water is the source of all life, and
+(A) the fact that water is the source of all life

-(B) the impact polluted water has on health, and their survival as species.
+(B) the impact polluted water has on health and

 Inspiring water education is urgent in every country.